ryansheehy0/RS_Cheat_Sheets/Web_Dev/deploying_websites.md

 1. On your domain name click options -> Set up Netlify DNS
 1. Verify -> Add domain -> Continue -> You should get ~4 domain name servers.
 Make sure to copy these.

-On your register website(Not netlify) paste those ~4 domain name servers in.
+On your register website(Not netlify) paste those ~4 domain name servers in NS.

 ## [Vercel](#deploying-websites)
 Vercel doesn't allow you to make monetary transactions on the free tear.